 How do you know when your boiler needs replacing?

-Knowing when it’s time to replace your boiler is crucial to ensure the safety, efficiency and comfort of your home.
+Knowing when to replace your boiler is critical to maintaining the safety, efficiency, and comfort of your home.
+Let’s look at how frequently a boiler should be replaced, plus some signs that your boiler may need to be replaced.

 Age

-Consider the age of your boiler.
-If it’s approaching or has exceeded its expected lifespan, you should start thinking about a replacement, even if it seems to be functioning well.
+If your boiler is approaching or has exceeded its lifespan, start thinking about a replacement.
+Even if it is functioning well.

 Frequent repairs

-If you find yourself calling for boiler repairs all the time or the cost of repairs is becoming prohibitive, it might be more cost-effective to invest in a new boiler.
+If you’re calling for boiler repairs all the time or repair costs are becoming extortionate, investing in a new boiler can be more cost-effective.
 Frequent breakdowns are a sign that the boiler is reaching the end of its life.

 Inefficient operation

-An inefficient boiler will mean higher energy bills for you and your family – and that’s bad news.
-So, if you notice a significant increase in your heating costs, or if your boiler has a low energy efficiency rating, it might be time to replace it with a more energy-efficient model.
+An inefficient boiler will mean higher energy bills.
+If you notice a significant increase in your heating costs, or if your boiler has a low energy efficiency rating, it might be time to replace it with a more energy-efficient model.

 Uneven heating